tscode/tood/README.md

   efficient.
 * Export functionality.
 We want to be able to export to `todo.txt` and we would also like to be able to generate `.ics` files.
+* Auto completion in bash and other common shells.

 ## Caveats
 * All operations modifying todo lists currently rewrite the whole todo file.